sdttttt/gcr/README.md

 Standardized Git submission tool.
 “Grc” is a temporary name.

-Similar to git-cz, gcr will help you to provide a better Git experience.
+Similar to git-cz, grc will help you to provide a better Git experience.

 ## Install